Arckimede/Python-Simulations/README.md

 # Python-Simulations

 This repository contains a collection of interactive Python simulations.
-Each project demonstrates computational modeling, visualization, and object-oriented programming in Python.
+Each project demonstrates computational modeling, visualization and object-oriented programming in Python.
 The simulations  included here explore a variety of concepts, from gravitational dynamics to predator-prey ecosystems.

 🐺Wolves and Rabbits Simulation

 This project is an ecosystem simulation built in Python using Pygame.
-It models interactions between wolves, rabbits, and grass in a 2D environment.
+It models interactions between wolves, rabbits and grass in a 2D environment.
 Wolves hunt rabbits, rabbits eat grass and both species reproduce and die based on their energy levels.
 The simulation shows how populations change dynamically over time depending on food availability, reproduction and survival.

 🦠Virus Spread Simulation